nodeshift/nodejs-reference-architecture/docs/development/protecting-code.md

-It is understood that obfuscation does not make it impossible to recover the original source code, only that is is harder and that steps have been take to avoid obvious disclosure.
+It is understood that obfuscation does not make it impossible to recover the original source code, only that is is harder and that steps have been taken to avoid obvious disclosure.

 ## Recommendation Components